SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 **TOTAL COST**: ~$<span id="diy-total"></span>

-**Please note**: BNOs are difficult to attain with the current chip shortage.
-Depending on your luck it may cost up to $80 per board.
-If you are trying to use these boards in particular, the above price guide may differ **wildly** from what you should expect.
+**Please note**: BNO085s are very difficult to attain at reasonable prices with the current chip shortage.
+If you are trying to use these boards in particular, the above price guide may differ **wildly** from what you should expect, and *moreover* differ greatly from what they're actually worth.

 ## Optional components
 {:.no_toc}
 There are several components that can be added when building a tracker that allow for additional features.
-A 'Battery sense' resistor can be added to allow the server to determine battery level, while a pair of diodes can be added to allow the tracker to be used while charging and as an added safety measure against accidental damage due to charging while powered on.
+A 'Battery sense' resistor can be added to allow the server to determine battery level, while a pair of diodes act as an added safety measure that allow the tracker to be used while charging and protect against accidental damage due to over-charging if accidentally left powered on.
 While both these additions are extremely low cost, they are considered optional and can increase the complexity of the schematics.

 **Recommended resistor**: 1x180k Ohm 1/4W Metal Film Resistor per tracker.

 **Recommended diodes**: 2x1N5817 SCHOTTKY Diode per tracker.

+Bear in mind, resistor values from ~100k Ohm to ~220k Ohm will work, however there may be a loss in precision when reporting battery level.
+Using a resistor value other than 180k will mean needing to change the resistor value in firmware.
+Also, if for whatever reason 1N5817 diodes cannot be found, 1N5819 diodes can be used instead.

 ## Component breakdown
 {:.no_toc}

-A complete system of SlimeVR trackers can be made from around $60 to $250, depending on what you have at home already and your choice of parts.
+A complete set of SlimeVR trackers can be made from around $60 to $250, depending on what you have at home already and your choice of parts.

 One of the most impactful choices you make is what type of IMU (Inertial measurement unit) you use, which will determine the price point as well as the quality of the tracking.